martinfuchs/DepthKit/README.md

 =======

-# COMPATIBILITY
+# SENSORS

-The RGBDToolkit is compatible with the Microsoft XBOX Kinect and the Asus Xtion series. (http://www.newegg.com/Product/Product.aspx?Item=N82E16826785030)
+The RGBDToolkit is compatible with the Microsoft XBOX Kinect and the Asus Xtion series on Mac OS X (http://www.newegg.com/Product/Product.aspx?Item=N82E16826785030)

+* To use the Kinect run the RGBDCaptureKinect application
+* To use the Asus Xtion pro run the RGBDCaptureOpenNI Application

 To use the Asus Xtion sensor you must install the OpenNI drivers.
 The easiest way is to use the sensecast installer package: http://sensecast.com/files/Sensecast.and.Libs.Installer.v.0.02.dmg

 Or you can compile and install from source here: https://github.com/PrimeSense/Sensor

-* To use the Kinect run the RGBDCaptureKinect application
-* To use the Asus Xtion pro run the RGBDCaptureOpenNI Application

 # CALIBRATION